mcarvin8/sf-git-package-retrievals/README.md

 The script depends on 2 environment variables:
 - `DEPLOY_TIMEOUT` = The wait period in seconds the Salesforce CLI should wait when running retrieve commands
 - `GIT_HTTPS_PATH` = The HTTPS path which should be used by the `git push` command.
-In this example, it contains the some pre-defined GitLab CI/CD variables and the Project Access Token variables.
+In this example, it contains pre-defined GitLab CI/CD variables and the Project Access Token variables.

 The script assumes you are using the `force-app` directory for metadata, which can be changed based on your package directories.